caglejohn/vacationplannerpro/README.md

 ## Acknowledgments

-- A special thank you to the SUNY Ulster Faculty and IBM Team for the opprotunity to work on this project.
+- A special thank you to the SUNY Ulster Faculty and IBM Team for the opportunity to work on this project.
 - A heartfelt thanks to all contributors who have helped shape Vacation Planner Pro, good luck to us all!